 Youth to Youth now offers a variety of web based training.
-We have a series of topics that will be offered throughout the year but can also customize trainings for your organization.
-Please stay tuned for the release of the 2017-2018 webinar series topics and dates coming June 2017.
+We have a series of topics that will be offered throughout the year.
+All of the 2018-2019 school year webinars are being offered to the first 100 people that register for free.

 Implementing Youth Empowerment: A Model for Action

 Tuesday, September 11th, 2018 at 3 pm ET

 This session will provide attendees with core principles and extensive insight on the process of implementing a youth empowerment program.
 The One Voice Youth Empowerment Model will be explained and specific examples of steps that can be taken to implement that model will be illustrated.
 Topics covered include: important considerations for getting a program started, youth as a part of a coalition, providing advocacy skills for youth advocates, selecting action projects, and supervising youth advocates.
 Examples of action projects will be described.
 This webinar is designed for adults that work with youth advocates, those that supervise youth programs, or those wishing to implement a youth empowerment program.
 After the core presentation, time will be allowed for questions from webinar attendees.

 Tuesday, September 25th, 2018 at 3 pm ET

 Students from Dover Youth to Youth will be providing a free webinar on e-cigarettes and vaping.
 The 50-minute presentation will cover the transition of nicotine delivery from tobacco-based to e-cigarette and vaping delivery systems.
 It will also examine the evolution of e-cigarette advertising, consequences of use, and activities the students have started taking to prevent the growth of e-cig use – including media, policy change and public education.
 The webinar will be provided by older student-members of Dover Youth to Youth, and materials related to the presentation will be made available following the webinar.

 Tuesday, November 13th, 2018 at 3 pm ET